Hurricane Rosa (2018): United States

 Exiting the Gulf of California, the remnants of Rosa tracked northward, spawning showers and thunderstorms in the Four Corners region.
 Damage from flooding in the Southwestern United States totaled about $50 million (USD).
 Flood watches and warnings were issued on September 30 for Southern California, Arizona, southwest Colorado, Utah, central Nevada, and a small portion of southeast Idaho.
 Rosa dropped 150 mm of rain on a two week old, 610 km2 burn scar in central Utah.
 Samples taken from streams that received rainfall from Rosa showed that the wildfires had lowered the level of carbon, nitrogen, and phosphorus.
+In the Coachella Valley in southern California, thunderstorms produced flash floods that swept away a vehicle, killing its driver.
 On October 1, an interaction between Rosa's remnants and a Pacific low produced severe thunderstorms in San Bernardino County, California.
 Surging floodwaters carried rocks onto portions of U.S. Route 95 and coated parts of state routes 62 and 127 in mud and debris.
 Effects from the severe weather extended into Nevada, where flash floods inundated buildings and deposited rubble along Pioche's Main Street.

 By the time of Rosa's absorption on October 3, a total of 6.89 in of rain was recorded at Towers Mountain, Arizona, located about 85 mi north of Phoenix; other areas throughout the state reported up to 5.5 in of rain.
 The remnants of Rosa caused flash floods throughout the communities of Guadalupe, Glendale, Scottsdale, Fountain Hills, Deer Valley, and Sun City and knocked out power in Yuma.
 As rainfall exceeded 2 in, the National Weather Service issued a flash flood warning for the Phoenix area.
 Though over two dozen roads, as well as schools and businesses, had been closed, 80 car accidents occurred during the torrential rains.
 Outside the Phoenix area, weather-related traffic accidents resulted in the deaths of a 26-year-old woman just north of Cameron and a 34-year-old man in Kingman.